JDDoesDev/presentations/osmi.md

 ## _**I'm not defective; I have a disease**_

 Note:
-- This may be a time to mention difficulties at past job
 - Definitely focus on it not being a personality quirk, but illness

 <!--s-->